fun-with-serverless/pytest-lambda-workshop/docs/part1/app-description.md

             'body': json.dumps({'message': 'Internal server error.'})
         }
 ```
-If the operation is successful, the function returns a 200 status code anda message indicating that the booking was successful.
+If the operation is successful, the function returns a 200 status code and a message indicating that the booking was successful.
 ```py linenums="1"
     return {
         'statusCode': 200,